jostrm/azure-enterprise-scale-ml/documentation/readme.md

 | 3) Templates for: DataOps, MLOps, *LLMOps | Y | - | All | 20-29, 30-39 |
 | 4) Accelerators: ESML SDK (Python, PySpark), RAG Chatbot, etc  | Y | - |ProjectTeam | 30-39 |

-# Documenation Executive Summary
+# Documenation Executive Summary VS Full documentation
-This page is only an executive summary.
-Go here for the The full [Documentation](./v2/10_index.md)
+The current page is only an *executive summary* of the documentation.
+Go here for the [Full Documentation](./v2/10_index.md)

 ## ESML AIFactory: The 4 components of acceleration
 ![](./v2/10-19/images/10-aifactory-4-components-2024-small.png)